programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 </div>

-### Re-draw the Map with *Rates* instead of *Numbers* of people killed
+### Re-draw the Map with Rates instead of Numbers of people killed

-To plot the rate of police killing per 100,000 people in a county, the only change required to the Folium code is to modify the **columns=[ ]** parameter to specify using `count_per_100K` as the variable to use to colorize the map.
+Now, you're ready to plot the rate of police killing per 100,000 people in each county.
+The only change required to the Folium code is to modify the `columns=[ ]` parameter to specify that it should use `count_per_100K` as the variable to colorize the map:

 ```python
 baseMap = initMap()